Special Bulletin on Russia-linked money laundering related to sanctions evasion

 - Suspicious shell and front companies, which may lack or have minimal online presence.
 This may include an absence of company websites showing normal business information such as products and services, contact details, and geographic location.

-- Particular attention should be paid to entities located in international trade hubs with noted anti-money laundering deficiencies, as highlighted by the Financial Action Task Force (FATF), or in jurisdictions that have seen a recent decline in accountable governance and democratic development.
+- Particular attention should be paid to entities located in international trade hubs with noted anti-money laundering deficiencies, such as the United Arab Emirates, or in jurisdictions that have seen a recent decline in accountable governance and democratic development, such as Hong Kong.

-- Some Russia-linked individuals and entities have been known to use real-estate transactions for money laundering purposes.
-See FINTRAC’s Operational Brief for further indicators of money laundering related to real estate.
+- Since Russia’s invasion of Ukraine, Russia-linked individuals and entities have increased the use of real-estate transactions for money laundering purposes, particularly in jurisdictions such as the United Arab Emirates and Türkiye.
+See FINTRAC’s Operational Brief for further indicators of money laundering related to real estate more generally.

 Virtual currencies and other alternative financial channels